Let’s talk respirators!

 Also, the kind of respirators we’re discussing in this post are aimed at construction workers, which means people looking for “medical” masks tend to overlook them.
 But a particle is a particle, and there’s no reason you can’t use construction respirators against germs.
 In fact, in some ways they work even *better* against germs than they do against construction fumes.

-(Things *have* improved somewhat since I wrote the first edition of this guide: I haven’t personally encountered anyone else wearing elastomerics in the wild since then, but I’ve been seeing more pro-elastomeric articles lately, including in the New York Times.)
+(Things *have* improved somewhat since I wrote the first edition of this guide: I’ve encountered a couple of people wearing elastomerics in the wild, and I’ve been seeing more pro-elastomeric articles lately (including in the New York Times).)

 I first wrote this guide before COVID-19 vaccines were widely available, but–especially in this vaccinated age–many people find that their cost-benefit analyses don’t come out in favour of masking at all: they’re not in any high-risk categories, their close contacts aren’t in any high-risk categories, and they don’t find their remaining amount of danger to be worth concern.
 If that’s you, that’s fine, but consider keeping an elastomeric base unit and a couple pairs of filters in the back of your closet as insurance for the *next* time a novel pandemic arises: there were many before COVID-19, and it’s a safe bet there will be many after.